Apple settles lawsuit after iPhone techs posted woman’s explicit photos on Facebook, report says

 Apple didn’t immediately respond to a request for comment.

-Apple keeps a firm grip on the repair of its devices, arguing that only allowing approved retailers and vendors to repair its products ensures privacy of its customers.
+Apple keeps a firm grip on the repair of its devices, arguing that allowing only approved retailers and vendors to repair its products ensures the privacy of its customers.
 The revelation of the lawsuit pokes holes in the company’s stance that only authorized retailers can keep customer information secure.

-Apple was listed as a “customer” in the lawsuit in an effort to keep the issue private, The Telegraph reported.
+Apple was listed as a “customer” in the lawsuit in an effort to keep the issue private, the Telegraph reported.

-But Apple’s name became public in the matter in a separate, unrelated lawsuit against Apple and Pegatron, according to the news outlet.
+But Apple’s name became public in the matter in a separate, unrelated lawsuit against the firm and Pegatron, according to the news outlet.

 Lawyers for the young woman warned of suing for invasion of privacy and emotional distress along with “negative media publicity” before a settlement that prevents the woman from speaking about and disclosing the specified amount was reached, the outlet reported.